WarriorKingBob/Fallout_BrightNights/README.md

 NCR Service Rifle - Based on M16A1 with wood furniture.
 I will replace it with M16A4, mainly because M4A1 is dropped enough already, could use more of other 5.56 rifles.
 Unless you guys want me to keep this.

+AC-5 (Assault carbine) - Renamed to Colt 735.
+It's based on Colt 733 but fires 5mm, so I just changed number to 735 in reference to the caliber.

-AC-5 (Assault carbine) and MC-223 (Marksman carbine) - Colt AR-15 derivatives, removed.
-In their place is M4A1.
+MC-223 (Marksman carbine) - Colt AR-15 derivative, removed.
+In its place is M4A1.

 R91 Assault Rifle - Replaced by H&K G3.
 Be aware that the real gun uses 7.62x51mm instead of 5.56x45mm so whoever is carrying the game will be deadlier.